FDA issues pet food alert after 28 dogs are reported dead from toxin

-(CNN)The Food and Drug Administration is alerting pet owners about high levels of aflatoxin in some pet foods after 28 dogs reportedly died and 8 others were sickened.
+(CNN)The Food and Drug Administration is alerting pet owners about high levels of aflatoxin in some pet foods after 28 dogs reportedly died and eight others were sickened.

-The pet food containing the toxin has been identified as certain Sportmix products manufactured by Midwestern Pet Foods.
+The food containing the toxin has been identified as certain Sportmix products manufactured by Midwestern Pet Foods.
 The products were voluntarily recalled by the company on Wednesday.

 The FDA and the Missouri Department of Agriculture are working with the manufacturer to determine whether more products contain high levels of the toxin.
 The FDA said the investigation is ongoing and the "scope of the recall may expand as new information becomes available."